huggingface/transformers/docs/source/en/main_classes/deepspeed.md

 - `warmup_min_lr` with the value of `0`.
 - `warmup_max_lr` with the value of `--learning_rate`.
 - `warmup_num_steps` with the value of `--warmup_steps` if provided.
 Otherwise will use `--warmup_ratio`
-  multiplied by the number of training steps and rounded up.
+  multiplied by the number of trai2ning steps and rounded up.
 - `total_num_steps` with either the value of `--max_steps` or if it is not provided, derived automatically at run time based on the environment and the size of the dataset and other command line arguments (needed for `WarmupDecayLR`).